 Child Trends Databank - 'One-stop-shop for the latest national trends and research on over 80 key indicators of child and youth well-being.'
 The Kids Count Data Center, offers U.S. and state-by-state (and some city-specific) data for over 100 indicators of child well-being (Annie E. Casey Foundation).

-EconomicIndicators.gov - Links to key economic indicators published regularly by the U.S. government, and a schedule of when they are released.
-See also GPO Access Economic Indicators, a searchable database of monthly statistics on prices, wages, production, business activity, purchasing power, credit, money and Federal finance.
-(U.S. Government Printing Office)
+Economic Indicators - Links to key economic indicators published regularly by the U.S. government, and a schedule of when they are released.
+See also GPO Access Economic Indicators, a monthly report that provides economic information on gross domestic product, income, employment, production, business activity, prices, money, credit, security markets, Federal finance, and international statistics; arranged by date.
+You can search the archive of GPO Access Economic Indicators using the Advanced Search page and selecting Economic Indicators from the list of Available Collections.
+(U.S. Government Printing Office).

 Education Statistics - The National Center for Education Statistics (NCES) is the main U.S. federal government office for collecting and analyzing data related to education.
 Covers public & private schools, colleges & universities, and libraries.

 Federal Reserve Economic Data (FRED) - A variety of economic and financial data from the Federal Reserve Bank of St. Louis.
-See also Free Lunch for free US and international economic data, frequently updated (Moody's Economy.com; free registration required).
+See also Free Lunch for free U.S. and international economic data, frequently updated (Moody's Economy.com; free registration required).

-FedStats - A gateway to statistical data produced by over 100 US government agencies.
+FedStats - A gateway to statistical data produced by over 100 U.S. government agencies.
 You can link directly to all statistics on a particular topic (listed A-Z), or view the key statistics from any specific agency, though in some cases a particular topic may show up in the agency specifics but not on the A-Z topic list.
-Data.gov is a new searchable database aimed at improving access to federal data (U.S. Executive Branch).
+Data.gov is a comprehensive searchable database aimed at improving access to federal data (U.S. Executive Branch).
 Statistical Sites on the World Wide Web includes state labor market information and international statistical agencies (BLS).

-Global Change Master Directory - More than 20,000 links to Earth science data sets and services covering all aspects of Earth and environmental sciences, including agriculture, biosphere, climate, oceans, land surface, and much more.
-(NASA)
+Global Change Master Directory - More than 20,000 links to Earth science data sets and services covering all aspects of Earth and environmental sciences, including agriculture, biosphere, climate, oceans, land surface, and much more (NASA).

-Higher Education Statistics - Data and analysis on higher education in each US state, including participation and completion, affordability, learning, and finance.
+Higher Education Statistics - Data and analysis on higher education in each U.S. state, including participation and completion, affordability, learning, and finance.
 (National Center for Higher Education Management Systems)

-Internet & American Life - Statistical reports and analysis on the current state of US internet and technology use.
+Internet & American Life - Statistical reports and analysis on the current state of U.S. internet and technology use.
 (Pew Research Center)

-Literacy in American Cities - This annual report rates cities around the US for factors relating to literacy such as education, libraries, and newspaper circulation (Central Connecticut State University).
+Literacy in American Cities- This annual report rates cities around the U.S. for factors relating to literacy such as education, libraries, and newspaper circulation (Central Connecticut State University).
 For other kinds of city rankings, see the South Plainfield Public Library's Relocation page.

 Pew Research Center - 'A nonpartisan "fact tank" that provides information on the issues, attitudes and trends shaping America and the world.'
 Topics covered include journalism & media, the internet, religion & public life, Latino trends & attitudes, international opinion, and social & demographic trends.